DAZSER/docs/docs/telemarketing/uploading-new-prospects.md

 | tampa      | Tampa      |

 This will upload the prospects into the `x_prospects` table.
 The next step is to run the geocoder.
 This should be running every 15 minutes, but may not be for `x_prospects`.

+## Deduplicate TM Prospects
 Finally, run `deduplicate-x-prospects.ts`.
 This is a Lambda function that must be invoked.
 (This is not setup to be automatic yet, [tracked here](https://github.com/DAZSER/backend/issues/59)).
 This function will clean up all the NAICS codes, remove any obvious duplicates (Same InfoUSA number, same exact geocode), deal with bad zip codes, etc...